Chapter Ten

 «Look directly at the camera.
 State your full name, age, occupation, country of origin, country of last residence, and when you came to this place.»

-Fei followed the outstretched finger of man who spoke.
+Fei followed the outstretched finger of the man who spoke.
 Integrated into the forward wall of the helicopter was a screen, camera, keyboard, and a few other ports.
 There must have been a camera there, as well, though he couldn’t see it specifically.
 Fei recognized an insignia, the logo for EARCI, and understood that he was looking at the helicopter’s brain.
 Or rather, he was looking at the interface to the bot that piloted the vehicle.

 The prompt for information was printed on the screen, so he didn’t have to remember.